steve-chavez/postgrest-starter-kit-wiki/Pushing-to-Production.md

 COMMIT TRANSACTION;
 ```

-The devtools correctly detected that only one view changed since your last migration and creted the appropriate DDL statements.
+The devtools correctly detected that only one view changed since your last migration and created the appropriate DDL statements.

 As with any new migration, remember to also add it to git